fachwerk-dev/create-fachwerk/slides/slides.md

 ## Add reactive data

-The data does not have to be static, it can also be dynamically modified or _reactive_.
+The data does not have to be static.
+It can also be dynamically modified or _reactive_.

 Lets set a variable `data.x` and control it with a slider: